luqmanfadlli/MSI-GS65-9SD-macOS-Sonoma-opencore/README.md

 * Audio
 * Mic
 * Sleep/Wake
+* iService (iMessage, FaceTime)
+* Fixed battery drain

 # What's Broken
-* iService (iMessage, FaceTime).
+* ~iService (iMessage, FaceTime).
 The problem is unsupported AirportItlwm.kext.
 It worked well in Monterey with itlwm.kext.
-Someone says you can use itlwm.kext with HeliPort in Sonoma, but I've tried and it's still not working.
+It's now working with itlwm.kext and HeliPort.~
 * Nvidia GPU (Apple removed support for Nvidia GPU)
 * HDMI (HDMI is connected to Nvidia GPU, since it's disabled then HDMI is not working)